 Every child has a range of strengths, but these will not be apparent all at once.
 The absence of grading means that children can develop their skills and try new ones in a relaxed and natural environment.
 It also means that teachers can spend more quality time helping children develop those skills without feeling pressure to assign a grade to them.

 When planning lessons, we need to take all our learners and their varied needs into account.
-There will be a range of learning styles and intelligences in any class.
 Children will find that movement, reading, writing, visual, and audio input all help them learn.
 Children use a combination of these, and the way they use them is not set in stone.
 As children acquire new skills, they develop new ways of solving problems and getting the most out of activities.
 Similarly, at home, providing a range of materials and toys for children lets them experiment with different ways of learning.

 Of paramount importance is the issue of confidence.
 If young children can use English in a fun, creative and inclusive way, the hope is that this will support happy, secure learners who, in future, won’t see English as a hurdle to overcome, or just another school subject they have to study.